Jan133-ai/evaluating_gradient_based_feature_attribution/README.md

+# Project Setups and Experiments

 ## Setup
-The project is setup with an Anaconda environment using the Captum, PyTorch, NunPy, Pandas, Seaborn and Matplotlib libraries.
+The project is configured with an Anaconda environment using the follwoing libraries:
+Captum, PyTorch, NunPy, Pandas, Seaborn and Matplotlib Make sure your environment has these dependencies installed before running the notebooks.

 ## Experiments
 To reproduce the experiments run the code of the following Python Notebooks: